 Kock had to call on 15 soldiers from Haiti to quiet the rebellion.
-After the hostilities subsided, Kock had a dozen of the “ringleaders” arrested and sent to the mainland.
-He admitted that at this point he relied on some “extreme measures” to control the workers.
-Starting in July, in what was a draconian measure by any historical standard, he stopped giving the workers rations “in over to avoid their shirking work with full stomachs,” though he agreed to pay them the equivalent of the meals missed.
+After the hostilities subsided, Kock had a dozen “ringleaders” arrested and sent to the mainland.
+He admitted that at this point, he relied on some “extreme measures” to control the workers.
+Starting in July, in a draconian measure by any historical standard, he stopped giving the workers rations “in over to avoid their shirking work with full stomachs.”
+However, he agreed to pay them the equivalent of the meals missed.
 And he says he made exceptions to this policy for any worker who was sick.

-They never received the money, according to a March 7th, 1864 letter from the Department of Interior.
-Though there’s a lot of blame to go around for the failure of this project, some of it belongs to the U.S. government, which never came through on its obligation to provide funding, despite repeated written assurances that, in the beginning at least, the colony was properly settled.
-Even the Haitian government appeared to believe that the colony was an early success.
+According to a March 7th, 1864 letter from the Department of Interior, they never received the money.
+Though there’s a lot of blame for this project’s failure, some of it belongs to the U.S. government, which never came through on its obligation to provide funding, despite repeated written assurances that, in the beginning, at least, the colony was properly settled.
+Even the Haitian government believed the settlement was an early success.

-Unfortunately, the deal began to quickly unravel in August.
-Kock learned found that his partners had approached the Haitian government about giving them 1/6 of the equity in the venture instead of the 15-cents-an-acre rent.
-When Kock, incensed, went to Geffrard to try to stop the deal, the president told him that he had no legal rights.
-But Geffard also reassured Kock that he wasn’t going to do the exchange.
+Unfortunately, the deal began to unravel quickly in August.
+Kock learned that his partners had approached the Haitian government about giving them 1/6 of the equity in the venture instead of the 15-cents-an-acre rent.
+Incensed, Kock went to Geffrard to try to stop the deal; the president told him he had no legal rights.
+But Geffard also reassured Kock that he wouldn’t do the exchange.

 Meanwhile, Ripka had transferred powers of attorney to Haiti-based Brown, Ross & Co.
-The firm left Kock’s three remaining overseers in charge of the plantation but ordered them not to let Kock interfere in any way with the affairs of the settlement.
+The firm left Kock’s three remaining overseers in charge of the plantation but ordered them not to let Kock interfere in the settlement’s affairs.
 Kock sought redress with the Haitian government, to no avail.

 “Although my negroes, one and all flocked round me and declared that they would work for nobody but me, threatening Brown, Ross & Co., at the same time, that if I were to leave the enterprise, they would all cancel their four-year labor contracts and make no new ones with anybody.”

 On October 24th, Kock received a letter from Brown, Ross, & Co. on behalf of the partners relieving him of his duties.
 The letter advised him to go to the mainland until his status could be determined.
-It also said he would be paid $300 a month; Kock says he was never paid the money.
+It also said he would be paid $300 monthly; Kock says he was never paid.
 On October 31, Ripka told Kock that his position had been terminated.

 But Kock didn’t give up.
-He wrote to the partners in New York expressing his continued belief in the viability of the deal.
-He also said that he’d found a high grade of valuable rosewood on the island.
+He wrote to the partners in New York, expressing his continued belief in the deal’s viability.
+He also said he’d found a high grade of valuable rosewood on the island.
 He said this “West Indian Rosewood” was as good as Brazilian Rosewood.
-Kock ended his letter by threatening to sue and exposing all the facts, which of course he ultimately did.
+Kock ended his letter by threatening to sue and exposing all the facts, which he ultimately did.